dghoshal-lbl/madats/README.md

         pip install -r requirements.txt
         python setup.py install

+The environment variable `MADATS_HOME` should be set prior to using MaDaTS.
+The setup script creates a MADATS_HOME file that can be sourced prior to using MaDaTS to set the environment variable MADATS_HOME.
+Alternatively, users can add MADATS_HOME to their bashrc file.

 TEST
 -----
-The environment variable `MADATS_HOME` should be set prior to using MaDaTS.
-Hence to test MaDaTS, do:
+To test MaDaTS, do:

         source MADATS_HOME
         py.test tests/test_madats.py